Fairy Flag

-The Fairy Flag (Scottish Gaelic: Am Bratach Sìth) is an heirloom of the chiefs of Clan MacLeod.
+The Fairy Flag (Scottish Gaelic: A' Bhratach Shìth) is an heirloom of the chiefs of Clan MacLeod.
 It is held in Dunvegan Castle along with other notable heirlooms, such as the Dunvegan Cup and Sir Rory Mor's Horn.
-The Fairy Flag is known for the numerous traditions of celtic fairies, and magical properties associated with it.
 The flag is made of silk, is yellow or brown in colour, and is a square of side about 18 in.
 It has been examined numerous times in the last two centuries, and its condition has somewhat deteriorated.
 It is ripped and tattered, and is considered to be extremely fragile.
 The flag is covered in small red "elf dots".
 In the early part of the 19th century, the flag was also marked with small crosses, but these have since disappeared.
 The silk of the flag has been stated to have originated in the Far East, and was therefore extremely precious, which led some to believe that the flag may have been an important relic of some sort.
 Others have attempted to associate the flag with the Crusades or even a raven banner, which was said to have been used by various Viking leaders in the British Isles.